by Frank Freestar8n

 Have a good, well-aligned finder scope with crosshairs oriented NS and EW to help center on stars and focus well

-RoboFocus is great since it provides absolute focus positioning – allowing you to make changes to the focal train and recover a previous focus set position
+RoboFocus is great since it provides absolute focus positioning – allowing you to make changes to the focal train and recover a previous focus set position.
+Other stepper-driven focusers are also available.

 I much prefer off-axis guiding with stars at long focal length, rather than a small guidescope.
 But MetaGuide should work fine at guiding either way